Polynomial dynamics and local analysis of small and grand orbits: Introduction

-for some $\beta \in L_r$, some $n \in \Z_{\geq 0}$ and some linear polynomial $L(X)$ such that $L\circ f^{\circ n} = f^{\circ n} \circ L$.
-Here $X,Y$ are the affine coordinates on $\mathbb{A}^2$. \end{thm} Due to the fact that $L_r$ is a piecewise real analytic set one can interpret Theorem \ref{equipotential} as a characterization of all algebraic correspondences that preserve an equi-potential curve $L_r$.\\ Theorem \ref{equipotential} does not hold without the requirement on $f$ to be non-exceptional.
+Theorem \ref{equipotential} does not hold without the requirement on $f$ to be non-exceptional.
 For example taking $f = X^d$ graphs of Möbius transformations sending $L_r$ to $L_r$ provide an ample supply of counterexamples (see for example the introduction of \cite{bayshabegger}).
 These counterexamples are made possible by the fact that $L_r$ is semi-algebraic.
-This suggests that $L_r$ should be a transcendental curve if $f$ is not exceptional and we can support this intuition with the following theorem whose proof is straightforward given the tools used in the proof of Theorem \ref{equipotential}. \begin{thm} $L_r$ contains a connected semi-algebraic curve for some $r > 0$ if and only if $f$ is exceptional. \end{thm} We pause to mention that we thought it is worth recording the above theorem because it is analogous to Fatou's theorem \cite[p.250]{fatou} since Fatou's theorem characterises exceptional polynomials as those, whose Julia set is a (piecewise) analytic curve while our theorem characterizes exceptional polynomials through properties of $L_r$.
+This suggests that $L_r$ should be a transcendental curve if $f$ is not exceptional and we can support this intuition with the following theorem whose proof is straightforward given the tools used in the proof of Theorem \ref{equipotential}. \begin{thm} $L_r$ contains a connected semi-algebraic curve for some $r > 0$ if and only if $f$ is exceptional. \end{thm} We pause to mention that we thought it is worth recording the above theorem because it is analogous to Fatou's theorem \cite[p.250]{fatou} since Fatou's theorem characterises exceptional polynomials as those, whose Julia set is a (piecewise) analytic arc while our theorem characterizes exceptional polynomials through properties of $L_r$.
 As the curves $L_r$ are always piecewise real analytic we need a finer criterion and Theorem \ref{equipotential} shows that this finer criterion is (real) algebraicity.
-It is also worth pointing out that Fatou's theorem itself is crucial for the proof of Theorem \ref{equipotential} and Theorem \ref{transc}. \\ Another important characterisation of exceptional polynomials that we will make use of is due to the combined work of Levin \cite{levinsymmetries} and Douady, Hubbard \cite{DH} (the latter two crediting Thurston).
+It is also worth pointing out that Fatou's theorem itself is crucial for the proof of Theorem \ref{equipotential} and Theorem \ref{transc}. \\ Another important characterisation of exceptional polynomials that we will make use of is due to the combined work of Levin \cite{levinsymmetries} and Douady-Hubbard-Thurston \cite{DH}.
 This characterises polynomials whose Julia set has a normal family of symmetries as being the exceptional ones.
-This theorems allow us to show that ``irrational rotations" of the bassin of infinity of $f$ with connected Julia set can not be algebraic (see Lemma \ref{rotation}).\\ Finally, for $f$ with disconnected Julia set we introduce considerations that seem to be entirely absent from the past literature.
+These theorems allow us to show that ``irrational rotations" of the basin of infinity of $f$ with connected Julia set can not be algebraic (see Lemma \ref{rotation}).\\ Finally, for $f$ with disconnected Julia set we introduce considerations that seem to be entirely absent from the existing literature.
 Namely we study the monodromy action on Mahler functions that appear as the inverse of the famous Böttcher coordinates.
-This requires careful analysis of Puiseaux expansions among other things.\\ As a final remark on the rigidity theorems we note that the techniques used to prove Theorem \ref{equipotential} and \ref{transc} potentially extend to higher dimensions to prove that for a non-exceptional polynomials the components of the intersection of an algebraic variety with powers of $L_r$ must have low dimension.
-This might be of interest in connection with dynamical questions and equidistribution on powers of $L_r$. \\
+This requires careful analysis of Puiseux expansions among other things.
+Indeed, somewhat surprisingly in the disconnected case we do not need to use any deep rigidity theorem from complex dynamics.
+Instead mondromy alone seems to contain sufficient information in this case. \\